kcrary/istari/docs/files.md

 might or might not still be open, it should use `Namespace.resolveGlobal`, which looks up a constant by the name that it will have once all modules have been closed.

+### The search path

+By default, the search path contains only Istari's library, whose location is given by the `ISTARILIB` environment variable.
+If the variable is not defined, the `library` subdirectory of the Istari distribution is used.

+Additional directories can be added in batch mode using the `-L
+<directory>` flag.
+Additional directories are searched before the
+Istari library.

+In either mode, the search path can be viewed or altered by reading or
+writing:

+    File.libraryPath : string list ref

+The search path generally should contain only absolute path names.